-For some analyses (e.g. Analysis of Variance) you may wish to divide the sample into equal groups according to respondents' scores on some variable (e.g. to give low, medium and high scoring groups).
-In the previous versions of SPSS (before SPSS Version 12) this required a number of steps (identifying cut-off points, and then recoding scores into a new variable).
-This new version of SPSS (Version 12) has an option (Visual Bander) under its Transform menu that will do all the hard work for you.

-To illustrate this process, I will use the survey.sav file that is included on the website that accompanies this book (see p. xi and the Appendix for details).
-I will use Visual Bander to identify suitable cut-off points to break the continuous variable age into three approximately equal groups.
-The same technique could be used to create a 'median split': that is, to divide the sample into two groups, using the median as the cut-off point.
-Once the cut-off points are identified, Visual Bander will create a new (additional) categorical variable that has only three values, corresponding to the three age ranges chosen.
+For some analyses (e.g. Analysis of Variance), you may wish to divide the sample into equal groups according to respondents' scores on some variable (e.g. to give low, medium and high scoring groups).
+In the previous versions of SPSS (before Version 12), this required a number of steps (identifying cut-off points, and then recoding scores into a new variable).
+The newer versions of SPSS (Version 12 onwards) have an option (Visual Binning) under its Transform menu that will do all the hard work for you.
+To illustrate this process, I will use the survey3ED.sav file that is included on the website that accompanies this book (see p. ix and the Appendix for details).
+I will use Visual Binning to identify suitable cut-off points to break the continuous variable age into three approximately equal groups.
+The same technique could be used to create a 'median split'; that is, to divide the sample into two groups, using the median as the cut-off point.
+Once the cut-off points are identified, Visual Binning will create a new categorical variable that has only three values, corresponding to the three age ranges chosen.
 This technique leaves the original variable age, measured as a continuous variable, intact so that you can use it for other analyses.